FATF warning lists

 The Black list consists of the following countries: Iran, North Korea and Myanmar.

-In October 2025, the FATF renewed its call for countermeasures on Iran, saying it had not completed its action plan to address the serious deficiencies in its AML/CFT regime.
-At its October 2025 plenary session, the FATF reaffirmed that the February 2020 call for countermeasures remained unchanged.
-It remains particularly concerned about Iran's high risk of terrorist and proliferation financing and the threat this entails to the international financial system.
+In February 2026, the FATF renewed its call for countermeasures on Iran, saying it had not completed its action plan to address the serious deficiencies in its AML/CFT regime.
+FATF remains particularly concerned about Iran's high risk of terrorist and proliferation financing and the threat this entails to the international financial system.

 Against this background, DNB and the Ministry of Finance urge financial institutions to continue to comply with the tighter measures with respect to transactions and business relations in connection with Iran.
 Based on the FATF recommendations, this could include, for example: